-1. What kind of substances or obstructions are most likely to lead to a slip-and-fall accident?
+1. What kind of substances can lead to a slip-and-fall injury?

 Snow, ice, and spills of food or liquids can contribute to slip-and-fall accidents.
 Uneven pavement, damaged flooring, or holes can also be factors.
-Some falls occur because of poor lighting that makes dark pathways difficult to see.
+Some falls occur because of poor lighting, which makes dark pathways challenging to see

-3. Can homeowners be held liable for slip and fall accidents that occur in their homes?
+3. Can homeowners be held liable for slip and fall accidents?

 The short answer is yes.
 Homeowners are responsible to ensure that their home is safe for visitors.
-If negligence on the part of the homeowner leads to a fall, the homeowner can be held liable.
+If negligence on the part of the homeowner leads to a fall, the homeowner or their homeowner’s insurance company can be held liable.

-4. Who is at fault when a person is injured in a rental property?
+4. Who is at fault when a person is injured on a rental property?

 Falls in a rental property could be the responsibility of either the renter or the landlord.
 The nature of the fall determines who is held liable.
-For example, a hazard that the landlord knew about and did not fix would be the landlord’s responsibility.
-However, if the renter spilled something themselves and then slipped on it, the fall would be the renter’s responsibility.
+For example, a hazard that the landlord knew about and did not fix can sometimes be the landlord’s responsibility.
+However, if the renter spilled something themselves and then slipped on it, for example, the fall would be the renter’s responsibility.